Vanaheimr/Styx/README.md

 #### Usage

-Pipes.NET comes with some syntactic sugar to make coexistance with LINQ a bit easier:
+Pipes.NET comes with some syntactic sugar to make coexistence with LINQ a bit easier:

     var _Friends = _Graph.VertexId(1).
                    OutEdges("knows").